google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 {# wf_published_on: 2017-02-02T18:00:00.000Z #}
 {# wf_updated_on: 2017-02-02T18:00:00.000Z #}
 {# wf_featured_image: /web/showcase/2017/images/playcanvas/vr-lab.png #}
 {# wf_featured_snippet: The PlayCanvas WebVR Lab is a living project from the PlayCanvas team.
 It represents the team's research into developing scalable and responsive WebVR applications for all devices.
-It elegantly scales from a Google Cardboard or a Daydream headset to a desktop VR device.
+It elegantly scales from a Google Cardboard or a Daydream View headset to a desktop VR device.
 The project is continually updated with new experiments that implement core interactions like teleportation, grabbing, manipulating objects, user interface and controllers. #}
 {# wf_tags: webvr,casestudy #}

 # Core Interactions in the WebVR Lab {: .page-title }